stripwax/SamPuzznic/README.md

 *  Horizontal sliders.. very important and lots of work.
 *  This requires one-pixel-shifted versions of all tiles
 *  both variants of wall tiles in both blocking and non-blocking versions (i.e. one kind cursor cannot pass, one kind cursor can pass)
-*  information (which puzzle you're on, "Player 1")
 *  'background' bricks and anything else surrounding the play area
 *  level select between stages / initial level select at start
 *  "panic mode" clock font (clock flashing at 30s or less remaining, and again at 10s or less remaining)